Drew-Morris/Drew-Morris/README.md

-Multi-faceted problem solving is my main interest.
-I like to find subtle trends in data sets, using linear algebra techniques and statistical analysis, to better comprehend the complex systems they represent.
+Dynamic problem solving is my jam.
+I enjoy exploring eloquent solutions to otherwise opaque problems.
+My main tools of interest are algorithmic design and an inquisitive attitude.
 To leave me feedback on my work, fill out the form via the link in my bio.